 Average monthly income or current monthly income is based on household income for the six months preceding the Chapter 13 filing.
 All income received must be included in the calculations, including income contributed by a non-filing spouse or another family member.
 Current monthly income is the total of all income divided by six.
 That total is multiplied by 12 to calculate your annual median income.
 Feel free to use our average income calculator to help estimate your average monthly income for the past 6 months.

 Your annual median income is compared to the annual median income of households in South Carolina.
-If your income exceeds the median income for a household of your size, you must file a five-year bankruptcy plan.
+So if your income exceeds the median income for a household of your size, you must file a five-year bankruptcy plan.

 Median income levels are based on current information from the IRS and Census Bureau.
-The figures are adjusted periodically, so you must use the most current figures when calculating the Means Test.
-You can view the median income figures of South Carolina below for cases filed on or after November 1, 2020.
+The figures adjust periodically, so you must use the most current figures when calculating the Means Test.
+You can view the median income figures of South Carolina below for cases filed on or after May 15, 2021.
 Please note that for households over 9 individuals, you would add an additional $9,000 for each household member.

 |# of People||Annual Income|